 - Deliciousness: Ground beef seasoned with gochujang, sesame oil, fish sauce, and kimchi is a combination beyond description.

-- Ease: This Korean beef recipe does not require that anything to be browned before it is tossed in your crock pot.
+- Ease: This Korean beef recipe does not require that anything be browned before it is tossed in your crock pot.

 - Uniqueness: A fun twist on a classic that will quickly become a family favorite!
+If you love kimchi, Kimchi Chicken & Potatoes is also a must-try, unique dish.

-- Meal Prepable: This dish is easy to double making it a one-pot-wonder you can enjoy multiple times throughout the week!
+- Meal Prepable: This dish is easy to double, making it a one-pot-wonder you can enjoy multiple times throughout the week!

 🎥Watch how to make it